lawrenceevalyn/Olli-game/README.md

 ## To Do

-* make sure parser passes tests for all directions
 * write tests for looking around
 * make sure parser passes tests for looking
 * make game engine "pass" player input to parser